-The SENCo, Tinuviel Machin-Short is the line manager for SEN teaching assistants.
+The SENCO, Tinuviel Machin-Short is the line manager for SEN teaching assistants.
 They are a key part of our whole school approach to SEN. The executive senior leadership team decides where to deploy teaching assistants based on their experience and expertise and the needs of the children in school.
 The executive senior leadership team decides where to deploy teaching assistants based on their experience and expertise and the needs of the children in school.

-- Follow the direction of the SENCo to support specific children, classes or interventions. - To pre and post assess, plan and run interventions effectively. - To use a range of strategies to support special educational needs in your role and to seek advice and support when you need it from the SENCo. - Where your role involves supporting a child with specific needs you will attend training where necessary and liaise with the SENCo on a regular basis to ensure the correct provision is in place. - Have high aspirations of all children with special educational needs. - To liaise with parents of all children with special educational needs effectively.
+- All staff are aware of the school's SEND policy and the procedures for identifying, assessing and making provision for pupils with special educational needs. - Follow the direction of the SENCo to support specific children, classes or interventions. - To pre and post assess, plan and run interventions effectively. - To use a range of strategies to support special educational needs in your role and to seek advice and support when you need it from the SENCo. - Where your role involves supporting a child with specific needs you will attend training where necessary and liaise with the SENCo on a regular basis to ensure the correct provision is in place. - Have high aspirations of all children with special educational needs. - To liaise with parents of all children with special educational needs effectively.